Are Hummingbirds Territorial at Feeders and Flowers?

 If you've seen hummingbirds fighting and chasing each other, you might wonder if hummingbirds are territorial.
 Learn how to feed multiple hummingbirds.

-Male hummingbirds are very territorial because they rely on a limited resource.
-Birding experts Kenn and Kimberly Kaufman say, “It’s true that hummingbirds can be remarkably feisty about defending their food sources.
+Male hummingbirds are very territorial and can be remarkably feisty about defending their food sources.
 It makes sense considering that flowers, their primary source of nectar, last for only a limited time.
-A hummingbird that stakes out a good patch of blooms may defend that finite resource with great gusto.”
+A hummingbird that stakes out a good patch of blooms may defend that finite resource with great gusto.

-A bird may zoom around your yard, chasing away other males.
-Kenn and Kimberly add, “So when they defend one of your feeders, they’re exhibiting the same territorial behavior.
-Some individuals are more aggressive than others and therefore are more likely to dominate a single feeder.”
+When male hummingbirds defend one of your feeders, they’re exhibiting the same territorial behavior.
+A hummingbird’s territorial instinct is so strong that it often carries over to situations where it’s not as needed—for example, at hummingbird feeders with an endless supply of sugar water.
+Some individuals are more aggressive than others and therefore are more likely to dominate a single feeder

 How Do I Feed Multiple Hummingbirds?